Sharing insights elevates their impact

 S&P Global Market Intelligence

-Ryan leads business development for the Dividend Forecasting team in the Americas at S&P Global Market Intelligence.
+Zaid Shahzadeh is an Executive Director leading the Market Data, Valuation and Analytics business development team for North Asia region at S&P Global Market Intelligence.

-Ryan has almost a decades experience in financial services, capital markets and research.
-He partners with clients and industry leaders to identify gaps in their workflows and new use cases to develop innovative solutions that will create value, increase efficiencies and solve pressing issues for the industry.
+Joined legacy-IHS Markit in 2014 focusing on OTC derivatives data and solutions in Singapore then Hong Kong.
+Prior to S&P Global, Zaid worked at Barclays and Morgan Stanley in Singapore and London focusing mainly on the derivatives valuation space.

-Ryan holds a Bachelor of Science in Finance from the College of Charleston, South Carolina.
+Zaid holds a Master’s degree in Finance from the University of Strathclyde, United Kingdom.